aridoza/foundational-java/java-basics/junit-testing-lesson/README.md

 }
 ```

-To run the test, right click on the class in the "Project View" and click "Run StudentTest".
+To run the test, right click on the class in the "Project View" and click "Run StudentTest."

 **Note**: If you write multiple test classes, you can right click on the folder that contains the classes and click "Run tests in ______" to run all of them.